microsoftgraph/msgraph-training-changenotifications/demos/04-azure-eventhub-listener/README.md

 ### Step 1: Register your application

 Use the [Microsoft Application Registration Portal](https://aka.ms/appregistrations) to register your application with the Microsoft Microsoft Identity Platform.
-This sample assumes that you have named your app **Microsoft Graph Change Tracking**.

 ![Application Registration](docs/register_app.png)
 **Note:** Make sure to set the right **Redirect URI** (`http://localhost`) and application type is **Mobile and desktop applications**.